KyteProject/go-structs-and-algos/README.md

 Bellow are a list of common data-structures created in Go with tests, implementations are grouped by abstraction and link to their associated wikipedia entry.

-Note: Linked List & Stack have been created from scratch to show how they work.
-Further data structures that make use of linked lists will use Go's  *"container/list"* package - a doubly linked list implementation.
+Base structure types (Linked List, Stack) have been created from scratch to show how they work.
+Further structures that make use of linked lists will use Go's *"container/list"* package - a doubly linked list implementation that's part of the standard library.

 * ### List